Halfwalker/ZFS-root/README.md

 sgdisk -n ${PARTITION_RCVR}:0:0     -c ${PARTITION_RCVR}:"RCVR_${disk}"  -t ${PARTITION_RCVR}:2700 /dev/disk/by-id/${zfsdisks[${disk}]}
 ```

-NOTE: There may be problems with Secure Boot.
+NOTE: There may be problems with SecureBoot.
 Your mileage may vary.

 ## Features